ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

 # Hello world + Discovery

-This protocol works as a proof of concept of our soulutions to vault discovery and authentication.
+This protocol works as a proof of concept of our solutions to vault discovery and authentication.
 The core idea of the protocol is to use a family of NFTs to authenticate and search for vaults.

 ## Onchain components